JohanLi/accounting/web/app/annual-related/notes/annual-related-journal-entries.md

 After the "annual meeting":

 - **Resultatdisposition** Move 2091 to 2098.
-If dividends are to be paid, move that amount from 2091 to 2898 (Outtagen vinstutdelning) instead.
+If dividend is to be paid, move that amount from 2091 to 2898 (Outtagen vinstutdelning) instead.
 - **Utbetalning av utdelning** Move 1930 to 2898.